sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibmm24</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : C++ interface for the GLib library
+Short desc    : C++ interface for the GLib library
 URL          : http://www.gtkmm.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : glibmm is the official C++ interface for the popular cross-platform
+Descript     : glibmm is the official C++ interface for the popular cross-platform
              : library GLib.
 It provides non-UI API that is not available in standard
              : C++ and makes it possible for gtkmm to wrap GObject-based APIs.
 ```